If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 For the purpose of the textbook and the field of personal training, we define health as the condition of being sound in body, mind, or spirit, especially in the sense of being free from any physical diseases or pain.

-It still can be kind of broad, but we typically use the term alongside some talk of specific, quantifiable health measures like blood pressure and any self-reported issues like pain in joints, for example.
+It still can be broad, but we typically use the term alongside some talk of specific, quantifiable health measures like blood pressure and any self-reported issues like joint pain.

 A somewhat evolved concept of wellness breaks down the various forms of wellness into 6 types: